 A registration and licence tax is levied on the applicant for registration.
 This tax rate is 2% of the tax base of the value as recorded in the tax rolls (approximately 70% of the market value if the property is land).
-It should be noted that a tax rate of 1% shall apply to the applicant for registration in relation to a transfer of land which occurs between April 1, 2006 and March 31, 2011, and 1.3% shall apply to the applicant for registration in relation to a transfer of land which occurs between April 1, 2011 and March 31, 2012.
+It should be noted that a tax rate of 1% shall apply to the applicant for registration in relation to the transfer of land which occurs between April 1, 2006 and March 31, 2008.